Sarah Marie Levin / Founder & Principal

-In her personal capacity, Sarah proudly represents the secular community as a Co-Chair on the Democratic National Committee’s (DNC) Interfaith Council.
+In her personal capacity, Sarah proudly represented the secular community as a Co-Chair on the Democratic National Committee’s (DNC) Interfaith Council from 2019-2025 and currently serves as Council Secretary.
 She helped to pass a resolution at the DNC in 2019 that expressly welcomes religiously-unaffiliated voters into the party, recognizing their values and historic marginalization.

-Prior to joining the Secular Coalition, Sarah completed a year of AmeriCorps service and graduated cum laude with a Bachelor’s degree in International Studies from American University, where she served on the leadership board of the university’s Secular Student Alliance affiliate.
-After spending a decade in Washington, DC, she now lives in Los Angeles, CA with her husband.
+Sarah completed a year of AmeriCorps service and graduated cum laude with a Bachelor’s degree in International Studies from American University, where she served on the leadership board of the Secular Student Alliance.

 Kyle Marie Colucci / Communications Coordinator